Uganda Gorilla + Queen Elizabeth Itinerary 2026: A Practical 5-Day Route

 A practical day-by-day route

-This is the clean version most travelers should model from.
-It is not the only Uganda route, but it is one of the strongest for a gorilla-first traveler who still wants a real safari block.
+This is the clean five-day shape most operators should price from.
+It is not the only Uganda route, but it is one of the strongest when the traveler wants a real safari block without losing the gorilla-first logic.

 Day 1: Reach Queen Elizabeth and settle into the safari block